 The Conventional Gait Model 2 (CGM2) was developed by Dr Fabien Leboeuf (University of Salford), and partly funded by Vicon.
-It is an open-sourced biomechanical model developed in Python 2.
+It is an open-sourced biomechanical model originally developed in Python 2, and now developed in Python 3.
 The design of the CGM2 model enhances the Conventional Gait Model whilst maintaining its strengths.

 You can use Conventional Gait Model 2 (CGM2) VSTs and biomechanical models from within Nexus so that you can execute CGM2 models on your data.